-The Johnson & Wales DBA Program is an intersection of academia and industry.
-Students take 14 traditional doctoral-level business and research courses with a concentration in Organizational Development.
-Each course allows students the opportunity to dive deeper into a topic by exploring scholarly literature and applying the information to their work environments.
+The Johnson & Wales DBA program is an intersection of academia and industry.
+Students take 14 traditional doctoral-level business and research courses with a concentration in Organizational Development or Hospitality Leadership.
+Each course allows students the opportunity to dive deeper into a topic by exploring scholarly literature and applying the information to their professional environments.
 Prior to Year 3, students complete a prospectus to guide them into the proposal phase of the dissertation.
 Year 3 begins with the first of four dissertation courses and launches the official proposal and dissertation phase of the program.

-The dissertation portion of the program primarily consists of individual research, under the supervision of a fully qualified faculty member who brings a broad range of expertise to the student's research topic.
+The dissertation portion of the program primarily consists of individual research, under the supervision of a fully qualified major advisor who brings a broad range of expertise to the student's research topic.
 Each DBA dissertation should exhibit substantial evidence of original scholarship of high standard and be applicable to practice.
-Candidates defend their dissertation to their committee and College of Business designees.
+Candidates defend their dissertation to their committee and College designees.

 Designing and conducting research and preparing the dissertation are complex and difficult tasks that require careful planning, precise execution, persistence, and time.
 Working within the DBA framework, students are expected to produce a body of research that will improve practice while broadening and deepening the base of knowledge in business.
-This expectation is consistent with the role of dissertation research, as stated by The Promise of Business Doctoral Education Setting the pace for innovation, sustainability, relevance, and quality - Report of the AACSB International Doctoral Education Task Force (2013):